Fadel-Rammal/Movies-Series/README.md

 # Movies-Series
 Bachelor of Science Senior Project

+### FolderSize To Downlaod is 275 MB

-A Platform for Watching Movies Online and Offline, and Booking for Cinema Shows
+A Platform for Watching Movies Online and Offline, and Booking for Cinema Shows.
+Developed using: HTML, CSS, JS, PHP, Bootstrap, Python, Java.

 ### Features: